Traffic - Corridor US Highway 90 Performance

 E: 31%-40% F: ≤30%

 A target of C means the City aims to have traffic flowing at a minimum of 51-67% of the speed limit.
-For Highway 6, this means the City aims to have traffic goal at least 25 - 34 MPH during the AM, noon, and PM peak travel times.
+For US Highway 90, this means the City aims to have traffic goal at least 25 - 34 MPH during the AM, noon, and PM peak travel times.